Sex: From Casual Pleasures to Deep Connection. Readers Discuss

 A version of this post was originally published August 23, 2010 as “Readers Discuss: Are Women Polygamous?”

-Posted on April 1, 2011, in feminism, gender, men, psychology, relationships, sex, sexism, women and tagged connection, culture, feminism, gender, men, monogamy, pleasure, polygamy, relationship, sex, sex surveys, sexuality, women.
+Posted on April 1, 2011, in feminism, gender, men, psychology, relationships, sex and sexuality, sexism, women and tagged connection, culture, feminism, gender, men, monogamy, pleasure, polygamy, relationship, sex and sexuality, sex surveys, sexuality, women.
 Bookmark the permalink.
 3 Comments.